Alagris/Pipeline/README.md

          \
            --- -1 = 0 --- 0 (discarded)

+In order to trigger such branching you need to use ``"runAllAlternatives": "true"``.
+Example:

+    {
+        "name": "Branching",
+        "id": "Branching-id",
+        "runAllAlternatives": "true",
+        "config": {
+            ...
+        },
+        "alternatives": {
+            ...
+        }
+    }

 ### Convenience and extras

 If you plan on applying many covers and loading multiple pipelines but all with the same generic types you might choose to use ``BlueprintTypedLoader``.
 Example: